Student Spotlight: Roy Beaumont

 Beaumont currently is vice president Lodging Operations at Marriott International.
 He is responsible for integrating the branding and operating initiatives for more than 2,700 Select Service and Extended Stay hotels (Courtyard, Fairfield Inn, SpringHill Suites, Residence Inn, TownePlace Suites and AC Hotels) in North America.
 He also reports to the chief operations officer for the entire portfolio of Select Service and Extended Stay hotels in the Americas and helps develop performance and growth strategies.

-He lives in Rockville, Md., with his wife and two young sons.
+He lives in Rockville, Md., with his wife and three sons.
 In 2011, he was named the COD's Distinguished Hospitality Alumni, and he appreciates his start at College of DuPage.
 In addition to learning from top-notch instructors, he interacted with a wide variety of classmates.

 “COD is a melting pot of students of all ages, disciples and backgrounds, and it was beneficial to take advantage of that,” he said.
 “There were students out of high school looking to complete their education.
 I had classmates already working in industry who wanted to advance their knowledge.
 And then others were looking for a career change, and COD was a great pathway for them.